potentpwnables/potentpwnables.github.io/_posts/2023-11-16-extracting-exif-data-from-email-images.md

                     print(f"No EXIF data found for inline image in message {msg_id}")
 ```

-Now, in this example, I was able to get the EXIF data from the attached image.
-As a result, I won't go into too much detail about that function, but I've included it here for completeness.
 The first function I'll focus on is the `extract_exif_fields_of_interest` function.
 This is a helper function that removes the need for me to define the same set of fields twice, once for inline images and once for attached images.
 It also does the job of labeling the keys in the EXIF data.
 By default, the `Image` class from the `PIL` library uses the numerical IDs of the EXIF data fields as the keys in the returned dictionary.
 I understand why they'd do this, but it's not the most usable for us, so this function also converts those numerical IDs into their human-readable equivalent.
 That's what `labeled_exif = {ExifTags.TAGS[k]: v for k, v in exif_data.items() if k in ExifTags.TAGS}` does.

-The other function of interest is `extract_exif_from_inline_images`.
+The other function of interest is `extract_exif_from_images`.
 I used ChatGPT to help me generate this code as well, but it's fairly straightforward.
 It takes in a single message, as well as the `service` object and a `user_id`, and loops over the `parts` field in the `message['payload']` object.
 This is what the `parts` object looks like for the Konica Minolta image.

 ```python
 >>> message['payload'].get('parts', [])